-Has been a professional artist for twenty five years during which time he has held over thirty one man shows, most of which have been sell-outs and participates in group and juried exhibitions nationwide including the Royal Hibernian Academy and the Oireachtas, further exhibitions held in Great Britain, Mainland Europe and the U.S.A.
+Has been a professional artist for thirty years during which time he has held over thirty one man shows, most of which have been sell-outs and participates in group and juried exhibitions nationwide including the Royal Hibernian Academy and the Oireachtas, further exhibitions held in Great Britain, Mainland Europe and the U.S.A.
 He is now accepted as one of Ireland’s leading equestrian artists who portrays a variety of breeds in his equine paintings most of which are portrayed in a landscape setting.

 He has exhibited successfully at the annual London and Newmarket exhibitions of the society of equestrian artists, including a number at Christies Auction houses at Sj James London and is an associate member of that society.
 The first and for many years the only Irish artist to gain this distinction.
 He is a member of other art societies and is listed in the current volume of “Who’s Who in Art”.

 Collections that feature his work include: the Irish Government including prominent Government Ministers; International Banking Institutions, many private collections worldwide and corporate collections including the Coca Cola Corporation and Ericssons Ltd.

 Some years ago Robert was chosen as a Guest of Honour at the Salon D’Arts in La Rochelle, France by Claude Pissarro, (grandson of the great French Impressionist Camille).
 Robert was then presented with the Medal d’Honneur to mark the occasion.
 Robert was chosen of Guest of Honour at the Salon 2016 and once again received the Medal d’Honneur to mark the occasion.